yasar03/Flask-App-Image/README.md

     - Enter the CSV link.
     - Click on the "Fetch CSV" button.

+- Note: The CSV file could be as large as 150MB because the file is read in smaller chunks, and we load a portion of the data into memory at a time, significantly reducing memory usage.

 Sample CSV file link: [Sample CSV](https://docs.google.com/spreadsheets/d/e/2PACX-1vTAJTNsWIenb3UrPMjh5KmtJ9VA4U4YuMIFvmPPqi1npcVW12Btu0zZ7tgsdRm25zsEXsN2rcLfee9b/pub?gid=1065064397&single=true&output=csv)

 ![To fetch or upload CSV](images/fetchCSV.png)